Jake1Egelberg/DEAR/README.txt

   #Mouse (mm9/mm10) and human (hg19/hg38) genome assemblies are built-in.
 Other annotations (.gtf files) must de downloaded seperately.
 ref.genome: mm10

+#The raw (un-indexed) sequence of your chosen genome, the .fa.gz file from UCSC or .fta file from NCBI.
+Used to build the index for alignment.
+index.file: chr1_mm10

 #Set TRUE if using existing feature counts data (re-analyzing raw count data)
 use.existing.counts: FALSE

+#The sequence feature to be counted (for gene expression, set to gene)
+feature.type: gene

+#The attribute of the chosen feature to be counted (for gene expression, set to gene_id)
+attribute.type: gene_id

 #This specifies the groups to compare.
 This must be the same as the name of the 2nd column in your design matrix.
 interest.group: typeluminal